alexphilipjames/devops-interview-prep/README.md

 # 14-Day Emergency DevOps Interview Prep Plan

-This plan provides a structured, day-by-day guide to help you prepare comprehensively for a DevOps Engineer interview over two weeks.
-It covers foundational concepts (including Linux, Networking, Git), core technologies, practical exercises, and interview strategies.
+This two-week plan gives you a clear, day-by-day roadmap to get ready for a DevOps Engineer interview.
+It’s designed to help you cover all the important areas—from basic concepts like Linux, Networking, and Git, to hands-on practice, cloud system design, kubernetes and interview techniques.

+Here’s what’s included:

+- A detailed list of DevOps topics you should know
+- Tips on how to plan and research companies
+- Guidance for behavioral interview questions
+- Resume preparation tips and useful tools

 ---